curator-wik/curator/README.md

  2. Hit /dist/web/curator.php in your browser.

  ## License
- The major components of the curator-wik project will likely be licensed under the GNU GPLv2, but license selection is ongoing.
+ The major components of the curator-wik project will likely be licensed under the MIT license, but license selection is ongoing.
 Make no licensing assumptions about this work until further notice.